 Anime and Manga

-- In the Avatar The Last Airbender comic "Gym Time", the last two people to be picked are Mai and Zuko, and Aang chooses Mai.
+- In the Avatar: The Last Airbender comic "Gym Time", the last two people to be picked are Mai and Zuko, and Azula chooses Mai.
 However, since all the teams are filled, Zuko becomes the ball.

 - Spider-Man comics suggest this happened to Peter Parker a lot, unsurprisingly.
 The "Skin Deep" story shows one of the few cases where this didn't happen to him, because the class had an even more obvious target for once.

 - The Twisted Toyfare Theatre version of the Secret Wars storyline had team captains Spider-Man and Dr. Doom select their teams from the heroes/villains/whatever the Beyonder brought to his island.
 Doom has the second-to-last pick, and the only ones left are a young paraplegic boy and his hated enemy Reed Richards.
 Naturally, Doom chooses the kid, leaving Richards angry and humiliated.